Wholesale & Cooperation: 📧 sales@ultrassist.com

 Insertion

-• Insert at a shallow angle (15–30°), advancing until blood flashback is seen.
+• Insert catheter at a 15–30° angle

 Post-Insertion Care

-• Monitor for infiltration, phlebitis, or other complications.
+• Monitor for infiltration or phlebitis

 Back to the blog title